wojtekgoo/wojtekgoo.github.io/_posts/2021-04-10-HEVD_Stack_Overflow.md

 title: "HEVD: Stack Overflow exploitation"
 date: 2021-04-13 09:00:00 +0100
 categories: [HEVD, Stack Overflow]
-tags: [exploit, drivers, windows, x86, shellcoding, kernel exploitation]
+tags: [exploit, drivers, x86, shellcoding, kernel exploitation]
 ---

 ## HEVD

 Over the next few posts in this series I am going to be looking at Windows kernel exploitation via the [Hacksys Extreme Vulnerable Driver](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver).
-This is a wonderful piece of software with intentional bugs in it, created for those like me who are just starting out in Ring 0 exploitation.<br>There are multiple good articles out there explaining various HEVD vulnerabilities, so almost nothing I create in this blog will be new.
+This is a wonderful piece of software with intentional bugs in it, created for those like me who are just starting out in low-level exploitation.
+There are multiple good articles out there explaining various HEVD vulnerabilities, so almost nothing I create in this blog will be new.
 However, I noticed that for every exploit I had to combine many different resources to really understand what the vulnerability is about and how to use it, as I could never find a single page that would do the job.
 Hence I decided to describe it once again for my own reference.

 **I will not explain:**
 + how to install HEVD